-HIST 331 - History of Modern China (4)
+ASIA 331 / HIST 331 History of Modern China (4)

-BA 355 - Principals of Marketing (3 units)
+BA 355 Principles of Marketing (3)

 - An in-depth investigation of marketing principles and practices.
 Content areas are segment identification, product concept and design, distribution practices, promotion strategies, and pricing decisions.
 There is an emphasis on understanding consumer behavior through modern research techniques.
 Students meet individually with marketing executives and create a marketing plan.

-BA 366 - Organizational Behavior (3 units)
+BA 366 Organizational Behavior (3)

-Prerequisite: ENG 101 or equivalent (WI)
+Prerequisite: ENG 101 or equivalent

 - An integrated and interdisciplinary study of behavioral science for management.
 The course attempts to integrate the psychological and sociological aspects of human behavior as they relate to management.
 Focus is on individual, group, and organizational behavior.
 Topics include communication, motivation, group dynamics, leadership, power, reward systems, organizational structure, and managing conflict and change.

-CHIN 151 - 151 Elementary Chinese I (4 units)
+CHIN 151 Elementary Chinese I (4)

 - Basic conversation, reading, and writing are emphasized as well as the study of Chinese culture, customs, and institutions.
 Must be taken for a letter grade.
 Students must earn a minimum grade of C- before they can advance to subsequent courses.

 CHIN 152 Elementary Chinese II (4)